josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧠_how_reasonable_people_reach_the_wrong_conclusion.md

 ---

-## 🧠 Why the assumption feels convincing to most readers
+## 🧠 Why The Assumption Feels Convincing To Most Readers
 From the perspective of an average UK reader — including people on the right or centre — the inference often looks like this:

 - “There are hunger strikers associated with Palestine Action.”